 GM 3.6 Liter V6 LGX Engine

-The 3.6 liter V6 engine (production code LGX) is a six-cylinder engine produced by General Motors for use in a broad range of vehicles.
+The 3.6 liter V6 engine (production code LGX) is a naturally-aspirated six-cylinder engine produced by General Motors for use in a broad range of vehicles.
 It is part of GM’s fourth-generation high-feature DOHC V6 engine family and first launched on the 2016 Cadillac ATS, 2016 Cadillac CTS, and 2016 Cadillac CT6, before making its way to other vehicles.

-The 3.6 liter V6 LGX engine represent’s GM’s high-feature V6 engine.
-It is a clean-sheet design that shares little with the 3.6L six-cylinder LFX engine it replaces, and sets benchmarks for efficiency, refinement and durability compared to the LFX it replaces.
+The 3.6 liter V6 LGX engine is part of GM’s high-feature V6 engine family.
+It is a clean-sheet design that shares little with the 3.6L six-cylinder LFX engine it replaces, and sets benchmarks for efficiency, refinement and durability compared to its predecessor.

 LGX highlights include:

 - Aluminum deep-skirt cylinder block from the LFX mill

 - An enlarged bore of 95 mm (compared to 94 mm on the LFX)

 - Enlarged bore centers of 103 mm (compared to 106 mm on the LFX)

 - Oil-spray piston cooling